 I’ll be honest, here: when Covid first spiked and I started meeting with clients on Zoom, I was worried.
 I’ve built my business around these personalized, thoughtful IPS sessions and wasn’t convinced that online sessions would be the same.
-But a year later, I’m a believer in virtual meetings!
+But three years later, I’m a believer in virtual meetings!
 When you do them right, you can have just as much success over Zoom, and here’s why:

 PROS & CONS

 One of the biggest pros for Virtual In-Person Sales is that there’s no commute time, no time spent away from home or the kids – you can hop on from anywhere.
 My busy clients, like working moms and new parents, have loved that virtual ordering appointments mean they can see their photos from the comfort of their own homes, without the time buffer of getting to my studio.

 Returning clients also love these appointments; when you see the same clients every year, they’ve got a great handle on what you offer and what they want, and a quick online meeting is perfect for them.